vijayvir/LeoTip/README.md

         }
 ```

-6.  `Self`:Get the LeoTipView in between of the builder function
+6.  `Self`:Get the LeoTipView in between of the builder function.

  ```swift
      . .withSelf(){ object in